Marekkon5/aubio-rs/README.md

 To force build and link builtin version you can use __builtin__ feature.

 The features such as __fftw3__, __intelipp__, __accelerate__, __blas__, __atlas__ and __double__ is take an effect only for builtin _aubio_ C library.

+## Fork

+Default to `gcc-13` for compilation because aubio does NOT compile on gcc 14+